pgRouting/workshop/docs/basic/vehicle.rst

 Change the cost values for the :code:`configuration` table, in such a way, that the

-* Pedestrian roads are not used.
+* Bicycle roads roads are not used.

   * ``penalty < 0`` makes the road not to be included in the graph.